 A correction has been made to the Discussion, paragraph seven:

-Prior research has reflected the question presented above, demonstrating that mindfulness-based therapy more effectively enhances arousal among women with histories childhood sexual abuse than cognitive behavioral therapies (Brotto et al., 2012).
-Given that women with histories of childhood sexual abuse show distinct stress responses (Meston and Lorenz, 2013) and oxytocinergic profiles (Heim et al., 2008; Pierrehumbert et al., 2010), perhaps such modifications in the oxytocinergic system makes these women more sensitive to interventions that impact their oxytocin system, such as mindfulness training.
+“The current study has important implications for the treatment of sexual arousal concerns.
+Mindfulness-based therapies have shown promise in their effectiveness in treating female arousal difficulties.
+Our study demonstrated that women with greater arousability also showed greater neuroendocrine responses to both arousal and mindfulness inductions.
+This findings begs the question, could such neuroendocrine responsivity, specifically oxytocin responsivity, differentiate who may benefit the most from mindfulness-based interventions?
+Prior research has reflected the question presented above, demonstrating that mindfulness-based therapies are more effective for women with histories childhood sexual abuse (Brotto et al., 2012).
+Given that women with histories of childhood sexual abuse show different stress responses (Meston and Lorenz, 2013) and oxytocinergic profiles (Heim et al., 2008; Pierrehumbert et al., 2010), perhaps such modifications in the oxytocinergic system makes these women more sensitive to interventions that impact their oxytocin system, such as mindfulness training.”

 The authors apologize for this error and state that this does not change the scientific conclusions of the article in any way.
 The original article has been updated.

-Keywords: sexual arousal, mindfulness, Attentional shifts, Oxytocin, Sexuality
+Keywords: oxytocin, sexual arousal, mindfulness, attentional shifts, women, sexual health

-Copyright: © 2019 Dickenson.
+Copyright © 2019 Dickenson, Alley and Diamond.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.